Man With The Iron Fists: Director RZA Talks Kickbutt Bromance With Russell Crowe

 Then I met a few Wu-Tang fans at a Japanese restaurant.
 They were like RZA?
 What you doin' in China, man!

 And I'm like, I'm doin' a movie, What you guys doin'?
 We're working for Ford, man.
-And I was like, hey fuck it.
+And I was like, hey.
 Get me some Sake!